BFRdev/firstReactApp/README.md

 ## Wanted to add
 ### I wanted to add a bottom tab bar navigator so I can have another page with a fun beach ball game, for some reason I encountered many erroes so I decided to not pursue that right now for the sake of time and I will learn more about navigation in class.

+## modified to have animations
+#### added a spring, fade and rotate animation

+### make sure to npm install within the project and have the expo cli installed in your root derectory